parallelpro/surface/README.md

      - `modes.xlsx`: Oscillation frequencies.

 - `src/`: Contains the source code used in this project.
 This directory is not curated, so use the contents with caution.

+- `mesa_work/`: Constains the MESA/GYRE inlists used to produce the stellar models.

 - `fDnu.ipynb`': Contains the source code to calculate correction factors for the $\Delta\nu$ scaling relation presented in this work.